Safety

 • Most injection site reactions occurred during the first treatment cycle, and the incidence of injection site reactions decreased with each subsequent cycle

 VYVGART Hytrulo can cause anaphylaxis and hypotension leading to syncope, as well as infusion/injection-related reactions including hypertension, chills, shivering, and thoracic, abdominal, and back pain.
-These reactions occurred during or within an hour of administration with VYVGART and led to infusion discontinuation and in some cases to permanent treatment discontinuation.
+These reactions occurred during or within an hour of administration with VYVGART for IV infusion and led to infusion discontinuation and in some cases to permanent treatment discontinuation.
 If a hypersensitivity reaction occurs with VYVGART Hytrulo, the healthcare professional should institute appropriate measures if needed or the patient should seek medical attention.
 If a severe infusion/injection-related reaction occurs with VYVGART Hytrulo, initiate appropriate therapy.1,2

 Pregnancy registry information1,2